MateusPincho/MateusPincho/README.md

 - 👀 I’m interested in robotics and automation of processes

-- 🌱 I'm actually learning about Camera Calibration process
+- 🌱 I'm actually learning about the Camera Calibration process and Drones construction

 - 📫 My email is mateuspoliveira.ee@gmail.com

 <br>